mckinsey/vizro/vizro-core/docs/pages/user-guides/run.md

 !!! warning "In production"

-    If your dashboard uses [dynamic data](dynamic-data.md) that can be refreshed while the dashboard is running then you should [configure your Data Manager cache](data.md#configure-cache) to use a backend that supports multiple processes.
+    If your dashboard uses [dynamic data](dynamic-data.md) that can be refreshed while the dashboard is running then you should [configure your data manager cache](data.md#configure-cache) to use a backend that supports multiple processes.

 ## Deployment